sea-huang/loggable/README.md

 	</dependency>
 	```

 - optinally dependencies, alibaba's FastJson or Jackson will be auto detected to seriliaze the arguments and results.
-If neither no found on path, it will default to Object.toString()
+If neither found on the path, it will default to Object.toString()

 	```xml
 	<dependency>